-(1) The President/CEO will accept a complaint made in writing by a bidder or proponent who has reason to believe YWSCHB has treated them unfairly or has not followed the process required by this policy, provided that the complaint is received:

-- a) up to 60 days following the closing time, or up to 15 days following the award of the contract or standing offer agreement, whichever is later; or - b) in the event of an extension of a standing offer agreement, up to 30 days following the date of the extension. - (2) The bid challenge process described in this Part does not apply to decisions made under Section 12 (Exceptions) of this policy. - (3) The President/CEO may require the complainant to provide full details related to the complaint, including their efforts to resolve the complaint directly with YWCHSB. - (4) The President/CEO will, without undue delay, forward the complaint to the bid challenge committee established pursuant to section 48. - (5) The registration of a complaint pursuant to section 49 will not require the YWCHSB to delay award of the contract.
+- (1) The president will accept a complaint made in writing by a bidder or proponent who has reason to believe the board has treated them unfairly or has not followed the process required by this policy, provided that the complaint is received: - a) up to 60 days following the closing time, or up to 15 days following the award of the contract or standing offer agreement, whichever is later; or - b) in the event of an extension of a standing offer agreement, up to 30 days following the date of the extension. - (2) The bid challenge process described in this Part does not apply to decisions made under Section 12 (Exceptions) of this policy. - (3) The president may require the complainant to provide full details related to the complaint, including their efforts to resolve the complaint directly with the board. - (4) The president will, without undue delay, forward the complaint to the bid challenge committee established pursuant to section 48. - (5) The registration of a complaint pursuant to section 49 will not require the board to delay award of the contract.